-InfusionTech was introduced by The Growth Company, Manchester to Ying De and the Tier 1 Entrepreneur visa scheme.
-It was the first time that it had heard of the UK government-backed scheme, but its obvious benefits over other funding options in the market soon became apparent to the company.
-The opportunity to blend the right technical skills with unsecured funding from a foreign investor, one who would be totally committed and yet available at a considerably lower salary level, ticked all the boxes.
+InfusionTech was introduced by The Growth Company, Manchester to Ying De.
+It was the first time that it had heard of our innovative service, but its obvious benefits over other funding options in the market soon became apparent to the company.
+The opportunity to blend the right technical skills with unsecured funding from a foreign entrepreneur, one who would be totally committed and yet available at a considerably lower salary level, ticked all the boxes.
 “There were no negatives.
 From our point of view, it was an obvious approach to take.
 We needed the money, we needed the people, we needed the skills.”

 Following in-depth discussions with our dedicated account manager to discuss their requirements, we invited InfusionTech to engage with Chinese entrepreneurs based in the UK and China through local networking events and live webinars respectively.
 Our marketing promotion in China also enabled the company to gain significant brand exposure, earning over 200,000 pageviews on WeChat, China’s number one social media app.
 In the end, we successfully identified two Chinese entrepreneurs for InfusionTech, both equipped with highly sought-after skills and experiences in the 3D printing industry.